 Work continues year-round so keep an eye out for tractors in the fields.
 Leys Farm works together with three neighbouring farms, with larger items of expensive machinery being shared.

-We are very proud of the new Clinic at Park Physiotherapy.
-Previously a pig-shed, the original idea was to convert the existing building.
+We are very proud of the Clinic at Park Physiotherapy, built in 2011 and used from February 2012.
+It was previously a pig-shed, the original idea was to convert the existing building.
 When it was discovered that this was structurally unsound the plan changed to a new purpose-built design, giving the opportunity for a very eco-friendly structure.

 The building incorporates many modern techniques but hopefully retains an external appearance fully in keeping with the surroundings.
 Built around a steel frame, the external envelope comprises further timber framework and a very high degree of insulation to keep the building warm in winter and cool in summer.
 The external materials are pantile, brick and larch-cladding to give a traditional feel with a modern twist.

 All the heating comes from a ground-source heat pump which takes heat from under the field across the drive.
 This is very efficient and maintains a very comfortable temperature for patients even on the coldest winter day.
 Solar panels on the roof provide electricity to help run this.
 Triple glazing and a heat-recovery ventilation system complete a building that uses little energy.
 The flooring is marmoleum throughout, this material is a natural product manufactured from linseed.
 Marmoleum is also naturally anti-bacterial and anti-virusidal.